 Colour coding scheme

 The Portrayal Catalogue uses a colour scheme, which classifies colours by their usage.
-Each colour usage is represented by a five-letter colour token.
+Each colour usage is represented by a colour token.
 Each colour token corresponds to a colour definition given in CIE and/or sRGB coordinates in one of a set of colours; each set is intended for a different bridge lighting condition.
-Each such set of colours is referred to as a “palette” and is generally identified by a descriptive name, such as “Day-Bright”, “Dusk” and “Night”.
+Each such set of colours is referred to as a “palette” and is generally identified by a descriptive name, such as “Day”, “Dusk” and “Night”.
 A particular colour token is often assigned different CIE/sRGB coordinates in different palettes (especially day/night/dusk palettes).

-A “colour profile”, as the term is used in S-100, is a collection of different palettes within a single XML file.
+A “colour profile”, as the term is used in S-100, is a collection of tokens within a single XML file.
 An ECDIS makes palettes for day, night, and dusk conditions available on the system (MSC 530(106) / A10.4.

-Symbols, fill styles and line styles refer to the colour tables by using the standardized colour tokens as part of the symbol definition.
+Symbols, fill styles and line styles refer to the colour tokens as part of the symbol definition.

 Symbols

 The Portrayal Catalogue provides a set of symbols.
-The symbols for point features are generally based on the traditional paper chart symbols and, in addition a set of more compact, but more visible, 'simplified' buoy and beacon symbols are provided for use under difficult viewing conditions.
+These symbols are encoded as SVG files which conform to the S-100 SVG profile

 Area fills

 The Portrayal Catalogue offers various ways to fill areas.
 They can be filled with an opaque colour; with a colour shown with some transparency; or with a pattern of symbols (fill pattern) or with a centred symbol.
-Fill patterns and centred symbols are introduced as a solution for the symbolization of areas in special situations.
-A fill pattern showing arrows does not have a certain position on the chart like the paper chart arrow symbol.
-It shows up as long as any part of the traffic separation lane can be seen on the screen.
-A centred symbol moves to the centre of the part of the area that remains in the display window.
-Fill patterns or centred area symbols may be used to symbolize the case when the entire display window lies within an area.
+Fill patterns and centred symbols are a solution for the symbolization of areas in special situations.
+Fill patterns or centred area symbols may be used to symbolize the case when the entire display window lies within an area (the area boundary is not visible).

-The Portrayal Catalogue provides two options for area boundaries, referred to as “plain” and “symbolised”.

-Centred symbols are used with symbolized boundaries to symbolize the case when the entire display window lies within an area.

 Area boundaries should not be visible on the edge of the display window when the display window is enclosed by an area.
 However, if the boundary is actually on the edge of the display window, it should be visible.

-In the context of S-100, area fills effect surface geometry portrayal.

 Line styles

 The Portrayal Catalogue uses two types of line styles: simple line styles and complex line styles.
 Simple line styles are solid, dashed or dotted lines with varying colour and thickness (width or stroke width).
 Complex (or “composite”) line styles are composed of repeating line patterns.